There are multiple considerations when you’re looking for a telescope for a kid.

 The entire setup is designed for portability in mind.
 As discussed, the tripod retracts down to a convenient size of approximately a foot and the included carry case holds both the tripod and the tube.
 The tube is approximately 18” long and the entire assembly is very lightweight.
 Remove the tube from the tripod for easier transportation and storage.

-Unfortunately, it’s been said that the instructions aren’t very helpful for buyers.
-The lack of quality instructions, labeling of parts, and lack of education about telescopes and how to use them effectively has turned some buyers sour against the Travel Scope.
+Unfortunately, some people have said that the instructions aren’t very helpful for buyers.
+The lack of quality instructions, labeling of parts, and lack of education about telescopes and how to use them effectively has turned some buyers sour against the travel scope.
 If you have some experience with telescopes, you’ll have a leg up in putting it together and using quality accessories to find targets and see clearly.

 Emarth include an erect image diagonal that allows for terrestrial viewing.
 It corrects the image orientation so that you can see it as you normally would through a spotting scope.
 With the eyepieces, you’ll have high power for viewing wildlife at a distance.
 The scope will still be suspect to mirage as spotting scopes are.